 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

 Drawing on ethnography conducted in Israel since the late 1990s, Food and Power considers how power is produced, reproduced, negotiated, and subverted in the contemporary Israeli culinary sphere.
 Nir Avieli explores issues such as the definition of Israeli cuisine, the ownership of hummus, the privatization of communal Kibbutz dining rooms, and food at a military prison for Palestinian detainees to show how cooking and eating create ambivalence concerning questions of strength and weakness and how power and victimization are mixed into a sense of self-justification that maintains internal cohesion among Israeli Jews.

-Nir Avieli is a Senior Lecturer at the Department of Sociology and Anthropology at Ben Gurion University, Israel.
+Nir Avieli is a Senior Lecturer in the Department of Sociology and Anthropology at Ben Gurion University, Israel.

 "Food and Power gives us much to ponder about contemporary Israeli society, as well as the weight of history upon it.
 However, it also has much to teach those whose primary interests may lie far away from the contemporary Middle East, Zionism, or the history of Israel.
 Indeed, each and every chapter in this book works well as a case study of a food phenomenon that gives us insight into how cultural and social power relationships and tensions are manifested through food practices, and this helps us to think about how such dynamics apply to other places.
 This is a superb book."—Ellen Oxfeld, author of Bitter and Sweet: Food, Meaning, and Modernity in Rural China